Two killed, one wounded in shootings minutes apart on Canal Street

 One of the shootings happened in the 800 block of Canal Street.

 Officers say they located a man suffering from a gunshot wound at the scene.
-He was taken to the hospital where he later died.
+He was taken to a hospital where he later died.

+The Orleans Parish coroner identified the victim as 28-year-old Timothy Sams on Monday, Nov.
+27.

 At the other shooting, NOPD officers found two victims suffering from gunshot wounds in the 2200 block of Canal Street.

-Both victims were taken to the hospital, one by ambulance and another by a private car.
+Both victims were taken to a hospital, one by ambulance and another by a private car.

-Both victims’ identities have not been released at this time, but one died at the hospital.

 The shootings remain under investigation.